kibertoad/algorithmicon/complexity-lab/docs/cheatsheet.md

 * Linear time: O(n).
 Execution time is proportional to the input size.
 Common example of this is any algorithm that iterates through given array exactly once.

+O(m+n) is also a linear complexity.
+Common example of this is word lookup in a Trie Tree using a prefix, as well as Breadth-First Search.

 O(mn) is usually considered to be linear as well.
 Common example of this is processing each element of array X for each element of array Y

 * Linearithmic time: O(n log n).
 This is complexity of optimized sorting algorithms, such as heapsort, mergesort and quicksort.